lendway/lendway.github.io/Research.md

 "Learning From Yesterday, Today: Historical Analogies and Foreign Policy Attitudes" (with Chris Blair and Josh Schwartz).
 [Paper Link](/Historical_Analogy_SSRN.pdf)

 "Sermon Rhetoric and White Evangelical Support for the Republican Party."
+R&R at _Political Behavior_.

 "Populist Appeals and Vote Choice: A Meta-Analysis" (with Tylir Fowler).